 Depop is ‘the new fun way to shop’, a stylish app geared towards vintage and art objects, with categories such as vintage and luxury fashion, art, illustration, books, records.
 If you are a seller you can easily set up an online shop in Depop and then promote it on social media to attract more buyers.
 Depop has a very cool blog to follow for news from the art and design scene, interviews with artists promoted via the app.

 Depop also showcases upcoming and established artists selling their works via the app, creating a buzzing community of people with a strong interest in visual arts and beautiful objects.
-The app has received a lot of appreciation in the media, being described as ‘Part Instagram-style social network and part eBay marketplace’ (TechCrunch) and ‘the effortless cool’ (Evening Standard).
+The app has received a lot of appreciation in the media, being described as ‘Part Instagram-style social network and part eBay marketplace’ (TechCrunch) and ‘the effortlessly cool’ (Evening Standard).

 It creates a community around interesting items as you can ‘like’ an object even you don’t intend to buy it and showing appreciation for that one item can land someone on your page, in your online shop.
 You can also ‘follow’ celebrities and see what they are buying and selling.